lst68868/lst68868/README.md

 # 💫 About Me:
-Building a mental health platform for DBT and CBT practitioners
+Building a mental health platform for DBT and CBT practitioners.
+Integrating technology within people-first industries.

 ## 🌐 Socials: